Author: Nikhil Pai J

 As a best practice, ensure that the workbook you are load testing on works best for a single user before moving on to multiple concurrent users.

-Tabjolt allows for the user to load test their Tableau server for testing their current server configuration and also when setting up a new server to see how your server performs when there are multiple users working concurrently over multiple views.
+Tabjolt allows the user to load test their Tableau server for testing their current server configuration and also when setting up a new server to see how their server performs when there are multiple users working concurrently over multiple views.

 Tabjolt can be further customized based on your requirements.
 Since it runs on JMeter, it can be customized to fit your test performance needs, hence flexible.

 Tabjolt is a community-backed load testing tool that makes it reliable and constantly updated for any fixes or enhancements.